-The African American Christian Foundation is a community- based organization that specializes in innovative workforce development program models to provide career pathways, work-based learning, and alternative education to reengage individuals disconnected from school and work.
+The African American Christian Foundation is a community- based organization that specializes in innovative workforce development program models to provide career pathways, work-based learning, higher education and alternative education to reengage individuals disconnected from school and work.
 Established in 1985, the African American Christian Foundation (AACF) has helped to create employment opportunities for community residents regardless of race, color or religious affiliation.
 AACF provides job training programs and job placement services to young adults in Chicago and neighboring communities.
 Our job training programs combine vocational technical skills training with job readiness skills and job placement.
 We address the socioeconomic needs of our program participants through the use of technology, vocational training, career counseling and family supportive services.
 Over 200 adolescents and young adults utilize the center each year because they want to succeed.
 This year another 100 families will succeed and move towards self-sufficiency here at AACF.

 Importance of Education: We believe that education is power, a matter of economics and freedom for our program participants.